zhaolingshan/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 ⚠️ If there are no modules for us to recommend you to S/U, the result box will show:<br><br>

-⚠️ Manually added modules will not be recommended to S/U for the command `recommendSU`.
+⚠️ Manually added modules will not be recommended to S/U for the command `recommendSU` and cannot be S/U-ed using the command su
+.
 </div>

 ### 2.8 S/U module: `su` <a name="S/U_module"></a>